singyanchiu/Django-Project---Social-Network/README.md

 4. **Following** - Display only the posts from the users you followed.
 5. Click on a **username** to display their profile page with a list of their posts.
 6. On a user profile page, click on **Follow** to follow them.
-7. You can **like** a post by clicking on the heart shape below each post.
+7. You can **like** a post by clicking on the heart shape at the bottom of each post.